DCMLab/debussy_piano/publication_data_and_code/README.md

 Add `-w wavescape_plots` to additionally create wavescapes in the folder `wavescape_plots` (or whatever name you want to pick), too.

 **Please be warned that, by default, all your CPU cores will be used in parallel to speed up the computation but that this will likely fill up your entire working memory which might slow down or even crash your computer.
-Reduce the number of cores using the `-c` option, or even set it to -1 to use a for-loop (very slow).**
+Reduce the number of cores using the `-c` option, or even set it to -1 to use a for-loop (very slow).
+You can also use the `-s` flag to optimize the processing order by sorting the data metrics from shortest to longest.**

 You will get 1148 plots for normalization methods 0-3 or 984 plots for normalization methods 4-7: